 I am an E-RYT 500 Hour Yoga Alliance certified yoga instructor, as well as a Continuing Education Provider (YA-CEP).
-I teach traditional yoga, chair yoga, and therapeutic yoga for the treatment of eating disorders, trauma, and addictive behaviors.
+I teach traditional yoga, chair yoga, therapeutic yoga for the treatment of eating disorders, and yoga for recovery.
 I also offer workshops and Chair Yoga teacher trainings.
-My mission is to create a safe and welcoming space for anyone, in any body, to feel and move their body....without judgment.
+My mission is to create a safe and welcoming space for anyone, in any body, to feel, move, and heal....without judgment.

 I discovered yoga after falling into an unhealthy lifestyle consisting of disordered eating, inactivity, depression, and a complete disconnect from my body.
 Yoga helped me to heal and strengthen my body, soothe my soul, and ignite my spirit.
 At the time, I was a teacher of ESL (English as a Second Language), and eventually I decided to combine my love of teaching with my passion for yoga.
 I enrolled in a residential teacher training, where I shared a house with 25 other teachers-in-training; studying, practicing, and immersing myself in the teachings of yoga.
 Upon completion, I received my RYT-200 Yoga Teacher Certification.
 It was a life-changing experience for me and I dove headfirst into my new role as a yoga teacher.
 A few years later, I completed my Advanced Yoga Teacher Certification (500 hour) in Kerala India.